 Probation revocation hearings are a high risk/high reward situation.
 If you prevail at your hearing, the judge will be required to reinstate your probation.
 However, if the State of Texas proves the alleged violations, the judge is permitted to sentence anywhere within the range of punishment for your crime if you received deferred adjudication.

 The best probation revocation attorneys fight to get your probation reinstated without the risk of a hearing.
 To accomplish this goal, it requires your criminal attorney to negotiate with three parties: the judge, the prosecutor, and the probation department.
 Experienced probation lawyers will work to establish an ally with either the prosecutor or probation officer by explaining the background and contextual information that mitigates the allegations and then coming to speak to the judge to attempt a resolution that protects the probationer from the risk of an unfair jail or prison sentence.
 Do not show up to your probation meeting or hearing without a plan of action!
 Most of the work to obtain a favorable result on a probation revocation case takes place by your attorney behind the scenes long before the probation case goes to a formal hearing.

 What Is Your Next Move?

 First, do not speak to your probation officer about the facts of your case.
 The last thing you need to do is place yourself in a position of questioning from your probation officer.
 Simply inform your probation officer that you are happy to answer any questions they have when your lawyer is present.
-Second, immediately contact my office so that I can contact your probation officer and begin to work with probation, the Tarrant County Criminal District Court and a Tarrant County Assistant Criminal District Attorney to negotiate a possible reinstatement of your probation.
+Second, immediately contact The Hampton Law Firm so that our team of experienced criminal defense attorneys can contact your probation officer and begin to work with probation, the Tarrant County Criminal Court, and a Tarrant County Assistant Criminal District Attorney to negotiate a possible reinstatement of your probation.